Chief Magistrate Judge, U. S. District Court, District of Massachusetts,

 - JCB Q56: Please describe your jury selection process.

-- JCB A56: I ask the voir dire questions and then ask any juror that has a response to the questions that they would like to discuss to come to side bar with counsel.
-I will then inquire further with the juror to determine whether that person should be excused for cause.
+- JCB A56: I ask the voir dire questions and then ask jurors to come to side bar with counsel.
+I will then inquire further with each juror to determine whether that person should be excused for cause.
 Once we get to a sufficient number of jurors for the case, jurors are seated in the jury box and counsel may exercise their peremptories.

 - JCB Q57: Under what circumstances, if any, have you or would you consider using a juror questionnaire?